Salah ben Youssef: Confrontation with Bourguiba

-Exile and Assassination
+Exile and assassination

 On two occasions, in January 1957 and in November 1958, Ben Youssef was sentenced to death.
 However, he was able to escape on January 28, allowing him to avoid the realization of those sentences.
-Pursued, he fled to Tripoli, Libya and then to Cairo, Egypt where he was able to take advantage of a temporary estrangement between Bourghiba and Nasser.
+Pursued, he fled to Tripoli, Libya and then to Cairo, Egypt where he was able to take advantage of a temporary estrangement between Bourguiba and Nasser.
 However, soon his presence became bothersome.
-He went to Zurich, Switzerland where he received Bourghiba one last time on March 3, 1961.
-Realizing that the relationship between Bourghiba and himself would forever be intractable, Ben Youssef, who was afflicted by eczema on his legs, took up residence in a hotel in Wiesbaden, West Germany on June 2, 1961, in order to use the local thermal baths.
+He went to Zurich, Switzerland where he received Bourguiba one last time on March 3, 1961.
+Realizing that the relationship between Bourguiba and himself would forever be intractable, Ben Youssef, who was afflicted by eczema on his legs, took up residence in a hotel in Wiesbaden, West Germany on June 2, 1961, in order to use the local thermal baths.
 On August 12, he was assassinated in a Frankfurt hotel by two accomplices.

 Some published sources advance the argument that the leaders of the conspiracy to eliminate Ben Youssef were Bourguiba himself, his wife Wassila Ben Ammar, Mohamed Masmoudi, Hassen Belkhodja, Taïeb Mhiri and Béchir Zarg Layoun.
 The Minister of the Interior Mehiri would have requested the use of two persons that Zarg Layoun had just recruited to see the plan through.
 After the work of The Truth and Dignity Commission, the Criminal Chamber specialized in transitional justice cases in the First Instance Court of Tunis began its work on May 16, 2019, with the following as accused: The Presidency of the Republic, the Presidential Guard, the Ministry of the Interior, the Ministry of Foreign Affairs, the Embassy of Tunisia in Germany, Germany, Habib Bourguiba, Bashir Zarg Layoun, Hsan Ben Abdelaziz Ouerdeni, Abdallah Ben Mabrouk Ouardeni, Mohamed Ben Khalifa Mehrez and Hmida Ben Tarbout.
 Noted that the case is classified because of the death of Habib Bourguiba, Bashir Zarg El Ayoun and Hsan Ouerdeni.
 For Abdallah Ouardeni and Khalifa Mehrez; They remain not found.
 Hmida Ben Tarbout was auditioned by the commission.